 Essential small business books

-For a little further support – this list of small business books will make very useful reading, including everything from tips on how you work to beating the competition.
+For a little further support – this list of small business books will make very useful reading, including everything from tips on how you work to beat the competition.

-2. Entrepreneur Revolution by Daniel Priestly: The world is embarking on a new age.
+The world is embarking on a new age.
 The age of the entrepreneur, the agile small business owner, the flexible innovator.
 The days of the industrial age are over.
-It’s time to break free from the industrial revolution mind–set, quit working so hard, follow your dream and make a fortune along the way.
-The slow dinosaurs of the industrial age are being outpaced by fast–moving start–ups, ambitious small businesses and technological innovators.
-Entrepreneur Revolution is a master class in gaining an entrepreneurial mind–set, showing you how to change the way you think, the way you network, and the way you make a living.
+It’s time to break free from the industrial revolution mindset quit working so hard, follow your dream and make a fortune along the way.
+The slow dinosaurs of the industrial age are being outpaced by fast-moving start-ups, ambitious small businesses and technological innovators.
+Entrepreneur Revolution is a master class in gaining an entrepreneurial mindset, showing you how to change the way you think, the way you network, and the way you make a living.

-3. Launch Your Own Successful Creative Business by NESTA: Starting a business can be daunting, that's why NESTA created the Creative Enterprise Toolkit - a step-by-step interactive resource to help you plan, build, and start your new creative business.
-The toolkit has been tried and tested by hundreds of successful creative entrepreneurs around the world, from fashion designers, to freelance artists, to tech start-ups.
+Starting a business can be daunting, that's why NESTA created the Creative Enterprise Toolkit - a step-by-step interactive resource to help you plan, build, and start your new creative business.
+The toolkit has been tried and tested by hundreds of successful creative entrepreneurs around the world, from fashion designers to freelance artists, to tech start-ups.
 They have used the resources, worksheets and case studies, to develop their good ideas, consider their personal motivations and aspirations for enterprise.

-5. Stop Thinking Like a Freelancer by Liam Veitch: Freelancing is difficult.
+Freelancing is difficult.
 It’s tough to plan for growth (in client volume and revenue) when current income is too unstable to even consider anything beyond the here and now.
-This book dives deep on making freelancing more stable, beating "treading water" cycles, repelling 'bad apple' clients, multiplying online exposure and follows the journey of Liam, with honest, clear advice and guidance from laptop and rented desk to $1m web agency.
+This book dives deep on making freelancing more stable, beating "treading water" cycles, repelling 'bad apple' clients, multiplying online exposure and follows the journey of Liam, with honest, clear advice and guidance from a laptop and rented a desk to $1m web agency.

-6. The Ultimate Small Business Marketing Book by Dee Blick: This book is written for you if you want to get to grips with your marketing but you need a helping hand.
+This book is written for you if you want to get to grips with your marketing but you need a helping hand.
 It's packed with powerful tips, proven tools and many real-life examples and case studies.
 If you're looking for common sense marketing advice that you can implement immediately, you'll find it on every page.
-You'll learn how to: plan and review your marketing activities, write brilliant copy that generates sales, write sales letters that sells, effectively troubleshoot when your marketing is not delivering, make your website a magnet for visitors and loads more.
+You'll learn how to: plan and review your marketing activities, write brilliant copy that generates sales, write sales letters that sell, effectively troubleshoot when your marketing is not delivering, make your website a magnet for visitors and loads more.

-8. Thinking, Fast and Slow by Daniel Kahneman: The New York Times Bestseller, Thinking Fast and Slow offers a whole new look at the way our minds work, and how we make decisions.
-It will enable to you make better decisions at work, at home, and in everything you do.
+The New York Times Bestseller, Thinking Fast and Slow offers a whole new look at the way our minds work, and how we make decisions.
+It will enable you to make better decisions at work, at home, and in everything you do.

 Freelance blogs to follow